-Employers or agencies that accept our students for internship/externship or those that may potentially employ our graduates may conduct a criminal and/or personal background check as well as require drug testing.
-Students who have prior felony convictions or serious misdemeanors, including those that are drug-related, may not be able to complete the internship/externship which is a requirement for graduation from the program and may have difficulty securing desired employment.
-The decisions made by employers or agencies regarding internship/externship or employment are outside of the control of the School.
+Employers or agencies that accept our students for externship or those that may potentially employ our graduates may conduct a criminal and/or personal background check as well as require drug testing.
+Students who have prior felony convictions or serious misdemeanors, including those that are drug-related, may not be able to complete the externship which is a requirement for graduation from the program and may have difficulty securing desired employment.
+The decisions made by employers or agencies regarding externship or employment are outside of the control of Escoffier Online.